 Stay safe, protect others, save lives

 Following the gradual fall in the transmission rate of the virus and the progress we’ve all made, the First Minister announced a further gradual easing of Scotland’s lockdown restrictions and re-open parts of our economy.

 However, the virus has not gone away.
-If we all continue to follow the guidance and stick to the rules, we’ll keep suppressing the virus – which will enable lifting more restrictions more quickly in the future.
+If we all continue to follow the guidance and stick to the rules, we’ll ensure the virus is kept suppressed – which will help to save lives and help us return to normality sooner.

 It’s still essential to exercise caution, look out for each other, wear face coverings in enclosed spaces, and follow physical distancing rules.

 We are currently in Phase 3 of the Scottish Government’s route map out of lockdown – and the relevant public health advice, such as physical distancing and hygiene measures, apply to all of the changes set out below.